Semen Analysis Overview

 Some men make high volumes of semen.
 This dilutes out the sperm, and causes the man’s concentration to be lower.
 Two men who ejaculate the same number of sperm, will have different concentrations if they ejaculate a different volume.
 Thus, an expert will look at the volume as well as the concentration to assess sperm production.

-This describes the percentage of sperm that are moving.
+Motility describes the percentage of sperm that are moving.
 In even the best specimens, many sperm are not moving.
-The non-moving (immotile) sperm may either be dead or just not moving.
+The (immotile) sperm may either be dead or just not moving.
 This actually is a significant difference, especially in specimens with a 0% motility.
 (See Viability, below.)

 What units are used?